ph0wn/ph0wn.github.io/README.md

 By default, the sponsors are displayed in a grid layout with 3 columns.

 #### Posts
-* The posts as well as the other pages uses the same way to display images.
+* The posts as well as the other pages use the same way to display images.
 * The images are stored in the folder `assets/images/` and are referenced in the front matter of the post/page.
-* if you want to add a `toc` to a post, for easier navigation, you can add the following code to the front matter of the post:
+* if you want to add a `toc(table of content)` to a post, for easier navigation, you can add the following code to the front matter of the post:
     ```yaml
     toc: true
     toc_label: "Ph0wn 2017 Edition"